 The number of oocytes retrieved varies but can usually be estimated before retrieval via ultrasound.
 The average number of oocytes is 5 to 10.

-After the retrieval procedure, you’ll be taken to the recovery room where you will sleep off under the effect of anesthesia for a couple of hours.
+After the retrieval procedure, you’ll be taken to the recovery room where you will sleep off under the effect of anaesthesia for a couple of hours.
 Light spotting is common, as well as lower abdominal cramping, but most feel comfortable by the same evening.
 Once you get up you will be given a light snack.
 We will give you further instructions and you are ready to go home.
-Usually the procedure is done in the morning and you are ready to go home by afternoon or evening.
+Usually, the procedure is done in the morning and you are ready to go home by afternoon or evening.

-The follicles that were aspirated will be searched for oocytes, or eggs.
+The follicles that were aspirated will be searched for oocytes or eggs.
 Not every follicle will contain an oocyte.